 Not all cocktails are created equal.
 Take the Margarita.
 A mega-size, fruity version of this classic beverage can run upwards of 800 calories at a chain restaurant.
-But you can easily keep it under 200 if it’s made fresh at home.
+But you can easily keep it under 200 if it’s made fresh at home or at a quality bar.
 It’s easy to forget about all the sugary syrups, sodas and juices that can be packed into a cocktail, but the good news is that it’s just as easy to find healthy options to enjoy.

 New Year’s resolution season is just around the corner, so we’ve compiled a few important tips to keep in mind for a happy hour that’s better for your health.
 And these are so simple that there’s really no need to wait until 2018 to get started.